How to Buy Marketing Automation That Won't Break After Six Months

 The pitch

-Create dynamic content that adapts to each recipient's industry, role, and behavior for dramatically higher engagement rates
+Create dynamic content that adapts to each recipient's industry, role, and behavior for higher engagement.

 The reality

-Dynamic content blocks break email templates randomly, load slowly causing delivery delays, and default to blank when data is missing.
-Marketo's dynamic content caused 40% of our emails to send with empty sections because 'Industry' wasn't populated for older leads.
+Dynamic content blocks break templates intermittently, slow delivery, and fall back to blank when source fields are missing.
+The canonical failure is a sizeable share of emails sending with empty sections because a key field wasn't populated for older records.

 Real-Time Website Personalization